hashicorp/design-system/website/docs/about/overview.md

 ## Who is Helios for

+Helios is available and recommended for all HashiCorp product teams using Ember to build their applications.
+We also support teams using alternative frameworks or libraries, such as HashiCorp Developer, via our design assets, tokens, and best practice guidance.

-To bring the different product lines and teams towards a common design language, Helios is available and recommended for HashiCorp product teams.
+Using Helios ensures the different product lines move towards a common design language.
 We work closely with these teams on integration and implementation while collecting feedback to understand consumer needs better and inform our [roadmap](https://go.hashi.co/hds-rollout).

-Helios does not currently support HashiCorp marketing teams.

 For more information on adoption, visit our getting started guides for [designers](/getting-started/for-designers) and for [engineers](/getting-started/for-engineers) or visit our public [GitHub](https://github.com/hashicorp/design-system) repository.

 ## Resources